 Awwww, your sweetheart just gifted you your favorite chocolate for Valentine’s Day!
 While this is fantastic for you—it is not so great for your furry friend.
 Here’s more in-depth info on why it’s important to enforce the separation of chocolate and pets, and what to do if they get their paws on these sweets:

-- Chocolate is also high in fats and can contain caffeine which affect the heart, central nervous system and urination frequency.
+- Chocolate is also high in fats and can contain caffeine which affects the heart, central nervous system and urination frequency.

 - The darker the chocolate, the more dangerous it is for our furry friends.
 Please be careful with baking chocolate, as this poses the biggest risk.
 Less than an ounce of dark chocolate may be enough to poison a 45lb dog.